-Council employees who handle Personal Information or Health Information must ensure that they fully understand the requirements regarding the handling and use of that information, as set out under the relevant Act.
+Council representatives who handle Personal Information or Health Information must ensure that they fully understand the requirements regarding the handling and use of that information, as set out under the relevant Act.

-Council employees who have concerns or complaints about a possible breach of privacy laws should address them in writing to Council's Information Privacy Officer in the Governance and Commercial Property Business Unit.
+Council representatives who have concerns or complaints about a possible breach of privacy laws should address them in writing to Council's Information Privacy Officer in the Governance and Commercial Property Business Unit.

-Additional information about Information Privacy and Health Records is available on Webstar, in Council's Information
+Additional information about Information Privacy and Health Records is available on Webstar, in Council's Information Privacy & Health Records Policy or by contacting the Governance and Commercial Property Business Unit.